okta/okta-signin-widget/README.md

 ## hide

-Hide the widget, but keep the widget on the DOM.
+Hide the widget, but keep the widget in the DOM.

 ```javascript
 signIn.hide();